How to Get Prescription Drugs

 Getting prescription drugs filled through the plan is simple.
 You can fill your prescription at any network pharmacy.
 The plan has contracted with hundreds of pharmacies in your area including the large chain pharmacies like CVS and Walgreens, smaller chain pharmacies like AHF Pharmacy, and independent pharmacies.
 (By clicking on the link above, you will be taken to the AHF Pharmacy website.
 AHF Pharmacy is operated by the parent company of PHP, AIDS Healthcare Foundation.)

-If you happen to need to fill a prescription and you are out of Fulton County, you can always go to a nearby chain pharmacy that is part of our network to fill your prescription.
+If you happen to need to fill a prescription and you are out of Duval, Broward or Miami-Dade County, you can always go to a nearby chain pharmacy that is part of our network to fill your prescription.
 Remember that for the plan to cover your prescription, you must have a network provider write it unless the prescription is in connection with emergency care, or the prescription is in connection with urgently needed care when network providers are not available.

 You can find a PHP network pharmacy by: